BÓ | DO MONEY BETTER

 There are lots of myths and misconceptions about credit scores, what they are and why you need one.
 So let’s cut to the chase.
 A credit score is a risk-based assessment of how you will behave in the future based on your past financial behaviour.
 It gives you a ‘score’ between 0 and 1000 - the average score in the UK is 767. (www.thisismoney.co.uk Jun 2019)

-There are four credit rating agencies (also known as bureaus) which provide these scores.
+There are four credit rating agencies (also known as bureaus) that provide these scores.
 Each one uses a slightly different method but they basically all collect information from your bank, the electoral role and utility companies to build up a picture of your financial life.

 Credit scores are usually used by banks when deciding to offer you a loan, an overdraft, a credit card or a mortgage.
 If you have a decent score, you’ll normally be able to borrow money fine and you’ll likely spend no time ever considering your score!